The Alabama Onsite Wastewater Association Training Center

 In 2000, the state of Alabama passed legislation requiring all onsite professionals to have special licenses before performing work in the field.
 There are three licensing programs in Alabama for professionals in the onsite industry.
 The first is the Pumpers Licensing Program, the second is the Septic Tank Manufacturers Program, and the third is the Installers Licensing Program.
 The Installers Licensing Program is divided into three categories of licensure: the Basic Installers License, the Advanced Level I Installers License, and the Advanced Level II Installers License.
 The Basic Installers Licensing Class must be completed before an individual can perform any installations of conventional onsite wastewater treatment systems.
 Basic Installers who have completed the licensing class and passed the Basic Installers Licensing Exam are required to fulfill a minimum two years "time-in-grade" period, and must also meet certain performance-based requirements before applying for the Advanced Level I Installers Class.
 After having completed the Advanced Level I Class and Exam, Advanced Level I Installers are required to fulfill a minimum two years "time-in-grade" period, and must also meet certain performance-based requirements before applying for the Advanced Level II Installers Class.
 In the state of Alabama, any onsite system that generates more than 1200 gallons of daily sewage flow must be installed by an Advanced Level II Installer.
 Advanced Level I Installers that have completed the "time-in-grade" requirements and installed the required Advanced Level I systems may apply for the Advanced Level II Installers Class and Exam.

 All individuals seeking licensure in Alabama must complete the appropriate licensing class and then pass the required licensing examination, which is administered by the Alabama Onsite Wastewater Board at the end of each class.
-After becoming licensed, individuals are then required to receive continuing education each year in order to maintain their licensure.
+After becoming licensed, individuals are then required to receive continuing education each year in order to maintain their licenses.
 Complete information on the licensing programs and the continuing education program can be found by clicking on the Training Classes link at the bottom of this page.
 For more information, click on any of the links below or call the AOWATC at 205-652-3803.